DeborahK/Angular-Signals/cartApp/NOTES_20.md

 - quantity
   - signal is a primative
   - type can be inferred
-- UI
-  - displayed using ngModel in the template
->[RUN]

-## Task 2: Use an Effect
-- effect
-  - Execute code when the signal changes
-  - Angular team recommends minimizing their use
-  - Great for logging whenever a signal changes

-## Task 3: Declare a signal containing an object
 - selectedVehicle
   - Generic argument helpful
   - Has to handle undefined/null
-- UI
-  - Open the box to read the value
-  - Dot down into the properties
-  - Handle null/undefined

-## Task 4: Declare a signal that is an array
 - cart
   - Generic argument helpful
 - vehicles
   - Generic argument helpful
   - Hardcoded - would get these from an http request

+>[RUN]

+## Task 2: Display in the UI
+- quantity
+  - displayed using ngModel in the template
+- selectedVehicle
+  - Open the box to read the value
+  - Dot down into the properties
+  - Handle null/undefined
-- UI
+- vehicles and cart
   - Vehicles in a select box
   - cart items using @for

-## Task 5: Use an effect to log a signal
+## Task 3: Use an Effect
 - effect
-  - View how the cart appers in the console.
+  - Execute code when the signal changes
+  - Angular team recommends minimizing their use
+  - Great for logging whenever a signal changes

-## Task 6: Add an item to that array
+## Task 4: Add an item to an array in a signal
 - Add an item to an array within a signal
   - Let's try reading the array from the signal
   - Then pushing to that array.
   - Notice in the console that it doesn't display!
 The signal is not changed.

-## Task 7: Update a Signal
+## Task 5: Update a Signal
 - Update a signal using .update
 ```
   // Treat as immutable